sajusal/sros-doc/README.md

 /configure router ospf area 0 interface "To-P1" bfd-liveness remain-down-on-failure true
 ```

-Refer to the `Show Commands` section in this guide for relevant bfd show commands.
+Refer to the `show commands` section in this guide for relevant bfd show commands.

 # Underlay Routing